How to Schedule Your Jobs Accurately Using Milestone Dates

 Scheduling with Milestones Dates

-Milestones are essential in developing scheduling methodologies, such as Gantt charts and critical path method.
-Moreover, when using milestone dates, you can easily calculate the slack period in your project, which can be achieved by having small segments/intervals of your project timeline, or just small time frame to monitor the progress of your project.
+Milestones are essential in developing scheduling methodologies, such as Gantt charts and critical path methods.
+Moreover, when using milestone dates, you can easily calculate the slack period in your project, which can be achieved by having small segments/intervals of your project timeline, or just a small time frame to monitor the progress of your project.

 You may need project management software and expert help to help you build your project schedule using milestone dates.